 I need an address - what do I do?

 It depends.
 If the property is in an incorporated municipality (Telluride, Mountain Village, Ophir, Norwood, Sawpit) you will contact that agency.
-If you live in unincorporated San Miguel County (including Placerville and Egnar), you may contact the Addressing Official.
+If you live in unincorporated San Miguel County (including Placerville and Egnar), you will be assigned an address by the Addressing Official as part of a development review process.

-In most zone districts, you will be required to obtain other permits first, such as development and driveway permits.
-Please contact the Planning Department to see if you need additional permits.
+- In other zone districts, you will be required to obtain other permits first, such as development and driveway permits.
+Please contact the Planning Department for information on additional permits.
+If your access is from a county road, you will also need a Driveway Access Permit from the Road & Bridge Department.
+You will also need an OWTS (septic) permit.

 - Board resolution adopting the official street name list (PDF)